chirp/chirp-flutter/README.md

 Copy and paste your Chirp app key, secret and chosen configuration into the [example application](https://github.com/chirp/chirp-connect-flutter/tree/master/chirpsdk/example)

-## Configuration

-It is recommended to use the example code as a template, but in short, configuring the SDK is as simple as initialising with your credentials and chosen configuration, and starting the audio processing.

     await ChirpSDK.init(_appKey, _appSecret);
     await ChirpSDK.setConfig(_appConfig);
     await ChirpSDK.start();